 Explorer.exe.
 This starts the Windows shell again.

 The Windows shell is the graphical user interface for the Microsoft Windows operating system.
-Its primary elements consists of the desktop, the taskbar, the Start menu.
+Its primary elements consist of the desktop, the taskbar, and the Start menu.

-This clears your customize notification tray icons in the Taskbar.
+This clears your customize notification tray icons in the Taskbar in all versions of Windows, including Windows 11.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: